-We are a Delaware corporation formed for the purpose of effecting a merger, share exchange, asset acquisition, stock purchase, reorganization, recapitalization or other similar business combination with one or more businesses, which we refer to throughout this Annual Report as our initial business combination, or "business combination".
-Although we have identified potential business combination targets, we have not as of the date of this Annual Report agreed to effect a business combination with any particular target.
+We are a Delaware corporation formed for the purpose of effecting a merger, share exchange, asset acquisition, stock purchase, reorganization, recapitalization or other similar business combination with one or more businesses, which we refer to throughout this Annual Report as our initial business combination.

 We seek to capitalize on the significant experience and contacts of our management team to complete our initial business combination.
 We believe our management team's distinctive background and record of acquisition and operational success could have a transformative impact on verified target businesses.
-Although we may pursue our initial business combination in any business, industry or geographic location, we currently intend to focus on opportunities to capitalize on the ability of our management team, particularly our executive officers, to identify, acquire and operate a business with enterprise values larger than \$750 million in the Technology, Media and Telecommunications ("TMT") and sustainable industries.
-As the mega trends involving these industries have a profound impact on the global economy and will shape the world of tomorrow, we intend to target companies around the world focused on urbanization, aerospace, digital transformation, sustainability/Green Tech, and globalization, creating new strategic, operational and business opportunities.
-Specifically, we intend to target TMT and sustainable companies anywhere in the world that embrace today's digital transformation and experience as a competitive advantage.
-We believe that embracing today's digital transformation and experience enables both organic and inorganic fast pace growth, creating new strategic, operational and business opportunities fueled by emerging cloud, analytics, big data, and cognitive technologies.
-Being conscientious corporate citizens, we will focus on sustainable technology companies that can shape a better society and healthier environment.
-We intend to evaluate both private and public companies as potential initial business combination targets, focusing on opportunities that we believe would provide appropriate risk adjusted returns to stockholders.
-Following our initial business combination, our objective will be to implement or support the acquired company's operating strategies in order to generate additional value for s
+Although we may pursue our initial business combination in any business, industry, or geographic location, we currently intend to focus on opportunities to capitalize on the ability of our management team, particularly our executive officers, to identify, acquire and operate a business with a goal of reaching an enterprise value of at least \$250 million and preferably over \$0.5 billion in the technology, media and telecommunications ("TMT"), aerospace and defense ("A&D"), advanced medical equipment, intelligent automation and sustainable companies.
+As the megatrends involving these industries have a profound impact on the global economy and will shape the world of tomorrow, we intend to target companies around the world focused on digital transformation, aerospace, advanced medical equipment, intelligent automation, and sustainability, creating new strategic, operational and business opportunities.
+The A&D sector is on the brink of unprecedented change and opportunity in an era defined by rapid advancement in technology.
+The A&D industry is being redefined by innovation-fueled competition as manufacturers build up new portfolios of products and services-such as unmanned systems, cyber services and predictive analytics-to keep pace with a fast-changing business environment.